 The rest of your resume is something you’ll want to do when you decide to look for work.
 But, you really need an up to date list of what will go on your resume (and some stuff that won’t).

-These are just three ways to be prepared
+These are just three ways to prepare for your job search

 You can do a lot more preparation, but sometimes it’s best to keep things simple.
 The most obvious way this will help is by making it easier to create a resume, and to answer questions.
 But, maybe more importantly, it will help you be relaxed.
 You won’t have to agonize over all of this, which is especially hard when you are stressed out about losing your job and looking for work.